Kevin Briggs (cricketer)

 Kevin David Briggs (27 January 1939 - 9 April 2004) was a New Zealand cricketer.
 He played in two first-class matches for Otago during the 1959–60 season.

 Briggs was born at Dunedin in 1939.
 After playing age group cricket for Otago from 1956, he made his first-class debut for the representative side in the Christmas Day Plunket Shield fixture against Canterbury at Lancaster Park in Christchurch.
 After making a duck in his first innings and scoring five runs in his second, he was retained in the side for the next match against Wellington.
 He again made a duck and then nine runs and was not picked for any of Otago's other matches during the season.

 Professionally Briggs was the secretary and manager of a golf club.
 He died at Hororata in Otago in 2004 aged 65.
-An obituary was published in that years New Zealand Cricket Almanack.
+An obituary was published in that year's New Zealand Cricket Almanack.